Populism, migration & climate inaction

 More conflict tends to cause more migration.

 Syria had a civil war, terrorism, repression, hunger, drought, poverty, and homelessness.
-Many Syrians, 5.6 million, became refugees, mainly fleeing to the Middle East, and 6.2 million displaced Syrians moved within Syria.
+Many Syrians, 5.6 million, became refugees, mainly fleeing to the Middle East, and 6.2 million displaced Syrians moved inside Syria.

 (Forced to flee: Top countries refugees are coming from: World Vision)

-An increase in migration tends to increase right-wing populism with an increasing emphasis on:
+An increase in migration tends to increase right-wing populism in the countries that the migrants flee to, bringing an increase in:

 - protection of borders,